Peavey DPM3 SE

 As a product of their kind hearts, Peavey made a diagnostics program that can easily test the DSP chips and all of the memory.
 You can find the program and the guide for it here.
 It is small enough to fit on the same floppy as the DPM3 programs/effects/sequences.
 I should also mention that in all, the unit has three DSP chips: two for sound synthesis ("DSP1" and "DSP2") and one for effects processing ("Effects DSP").
 All three are the same type: Motorola XSP56001ZL20, of the famous 56000 family of DSPs, and housed in beautiful square white ceramic packages that are socketed.
 In any case, running the diagnostics program, the "WvMem" test failed every time (with the DSP2 ROM test showing incorrect checksums, yet DSP1 showing correct checksums looking at the same ROM), and the "FxRAM" test failed once out of the ten or so tries.
 Considering the the ROM checksum discrepancy (which indicated that the ROM was good, but DSP2 was suspect), and the Effects DSP failure, I then suspected problems with these chips, for example: dirty pins, bad sockets, or internal failure.
 On the processor board, they are held in place first with metal clips, which must be carefully pried out and lifted off; a dental pick has a suitable hook for this.
 Then the clips around the edge of the chips can be disengaged, and the chips removed.
 Here's what the Effects DSP looked like:

 The area of severe blue-green corrosion was nearest to the battery, by the gap in the socket's plastic for the edge clip.
 Damn you, corrosive vapor!
 It's a miracle that this chip passed the FxRAM test all but once!
-However, the corrosion had eaten under the traces, and so parts of them flaked off when I tried cleaning, truly ruining the chip.
+However, the corrosion had eaten under the gold plating of the traces, and so sections of plating flaked off when I tried cleaning, truly ruining the chip.
 Checking the others, the DSP1 was fine, as expected, but the DSP2 had one corroded trace that measured 379 ohms.
 I tried to bridge it with an extremely thin jumper wire, but it then behaved even worse in the WvMem test, probably because the thickness of the wire was causing connectivity problems in the socket.
 Even if it worked, I wouldn't trust it as a long-term fix.
 Maybe in the future I could try a conductive pen.